 Among the list of dangerous highways in Alberta, there were Highway 3 and Highway 44.
 Statistics show some fatal crashes that occurred.
 During the years of 2005 to 2014.
-Added to the list was also Highway 43 and Highway 9.
+Added to the list were also Highway 43 and Highway 9.

 While the most notorious highway in Ontario may be Highway 401, there are several others.
 Also, there are certain sections of the highways considered riskier.
 For the 401 it is near Whites Road in Pickering.
 As well as Courtice Road near Oshawa.

 There may be some controversy over which highways in Quebec are considered to be the most dangerous.
-One that tops the list for this province is the Highway 40.
+One that tops the list for this province is Highway 40.
 The danger comes with the deterioration of the road itself.